Vhndaree/ScreenTime/README.md

 4. ✨ Now the magic will begin ✨

 ### Project Status
-[x] Monitors screen time; when an aplication is opened & closed and, gains and looses focus.
+[x] Monitors screen time; when an application is opened & closed and gains and loses focus.
-[x] Supported on windows 10 and above.
+[x] Supported on Windows 10 and above.
 [ ] Add support for other OS.
 [ ] Github action for CI/CD.
 [ ] Generate screentime report for users.
-[ ] ISSUE and PR template.
+[ ] ISSUE and a PR template.

 ### Your First PR
-Contribution is always welcome either PR or an ISSUE.
+Contribution is always welcome, either PR or an ISSUE.